dkulundzic/booster-ios-test/BoosterTest/README.md

 #  Booster test app

+## Project setup

+There aren't any special set-up steps needed, `SwiftLint` is the only dependency, but you can ignore it if you like.

 ## App architecture

 The app uses the VIPER architecture that I found to be most modular and scalable, as well as easy to read.
 In my experience,